Emergent Carroll symmetry at phase separation in one-dimensional lattice systems: Discussion

+The phenomenon of emergence of Carroll CFTs at phase boundaries may have wide ranging applications even beyond condensed matter physics.
+We conclude with a couple of potential examples, which we mark as speculative.
 A leading candidate for a theory of quantum gravity is string theory.
 It has long been understood that if strings are heated beyond a certain limiting temperature, called the Hagedorn temperature, the conventional theory stops making sense and a new phase of string theory, called the Hagedorn phase is thought to come into existence \cite{Atick:1988si}.
 Due to the blowing up of the string partition function and the failure of the conventional theory, this phase has been notoriously hard to comprehend.
 It has recently been shown that when strings are heated to near the Hagedorn temperature, they become \textit{tensionless} \cite{tens2,tens4}.
 The string worldsheet is a 2D massless relativistic scalar field theory.
 In the tensionless limit, mirroring our current paper, a massless Carroll scalar theory arises.
-This indicates that the Hagedorn transition, much like the PS region of the LL theory, is dictated by an emergent Carroll CFT.
-It is tempting to postulate, based on discussion above, that the mysterious Hagedorn phase is a Carroll QFT.
+This suggests that the Hagedorn transition, much like the PS region of the LL theory, may be dictated by an emergent Carroll CFT.
+It is tempting to postulate, based on the parallel above, that the mysterious Hagedorn phase is a Carroll QFT.

-Our final speculation is about cosmology.
+Our final speculation is about Cosmology.
 It has been shown that in the theory of inflation, the exponential expansion of the universe in its very first fraction of a second of existence, Carroll symmetries play a role at so-called horizon crossing and super-Hubble scales \cite{deBoer:2021jej}.
 Cosmological phase transitions between super-Hubble and sub-Hubble scales may follow a very similar pattern to what we have discussed in our paper.
 These are all questions under investigation.